Dynamics of diffusion on monoplex and multiplex networks: A message-passing approach: Binary-action games on monoplex networks

 Now we consider a case where players' actions take binary values: $x_i\in\{0,1\}$.
 The utilities of taking action $x_i=0$ and $x_i=1$ are respectively given as

-It should be noted that if $x_i=0$ is the status quo for all players, this utility-based game is similar to the previous coordination game in that a player's action may cause other players' actions to change.
+\addr{Note} that if $x_i=0$ is the status quo for all players, this \addr{condition} is similar to \addr{the one in} the fractional threshold model in that a player's action may cause other players' actions to change.
 Specifically, player $i$ takes action 1 if $u_i(0;{\bf{x}}_{-i})$ < $u_i(1;{\bf{x}}_{-i})$, which is rewritten as

-The most important difference from the threshold condition in coordination games, Eq.~\eqref{eq:fractional_threshold}, is that condition \eqref{eq:absolute_threshold} is independent of the degree $k_i$.
+The most important difference from the threshold condition in the fractional model, Eq.~\eqref{eq:fractional_threshold}, is that condition \eqref{eq:absolute_threshold} is independent of the degree $k_i$.
 A player will be activated if the number of active neighbors exceeds a certain threshold $\theta$.
 We call this class of contagion models \emph{asolute-threshold models}~\citep{Granovetter1978,Karimi2013PhysicaA,unicomb2021dynamics}. \begin{definition} If players in a network change their strategies according to \eqref{eq:absolute_threshold}, the resulting cascading behavior is called an absolute-threshold contagion. \end{definition}